-The next application period for the Praxis Master’s programme will be in August 12 – August 28, 2020.
+The next application period for the Praxis Master’s programme will be in August 2022.
+Studies begin in January 2023.

 It is possible to complete a licentiate and a doctoral degree at the University as a third-cycle degree.
 After graduating with a master’s degree, you will have the option to pursue further studies in the Doctoral Programme in Fine Arts, for example.

 - master’s (2 years)